Tsebo200/OpenStack/README.md

 ### Prerequisites

-For development, the latest version of Android Studio is required.
-The latest version can be downloaded from [Android Studio](https://developer.android.com/studio?gclid=CjwKCAjwuYWSBhByEiwAKd_n_q4WXi5vcCji08peoWOEsv-KHFT7QWNZNmozB_CIiiSNl_HOUL-1JBoCGx8QAvD_BwE&gclsrc=aw.ds)
+For development, the latest version of Node.js is required.
+The latest version can be downloaded from [Node.js](https://nodejs.org/en/download/)

 ### Installation